stackArmor/DocMachina/packs/AZURE_FR_PnP/templates/frontmatter.md

 This document also applies to all authorized {{customerName}} employees with privileged access to FedRAMP designated environments and information systems that support the {{customerSystemAcronym}} information system environment.

 ### 1.3 Locations
-This document applies to the {{customerSystemAcronym}} environment within AWS GovCloud.
+This document applies to the {{customerSystemAcronym}} environment within Azure.

 ---

 ## 2. Roles and Responsibilities
 The Roles and Responsibilities of the {{customerSystemAcronym}} system can be found within Appendix R and Appendix S of the {{customerSystemAcronym}} SSP.
 These appendices provide direct guidance throughout the system documentation (policy, procedures, and plans).
-Additional details are available within the Playbooks and Task Definition stored in GitLab.
+Additional details are available within the Playbooks and Task Definitions stored in GitLab.

 ---

 ## 3. Management Commitment
-The content of this document has been reviewed and determined to be acceptable and beneficial to the {{customerName}} mission for CONTROLFAMILYNAME.
-Management and senior leadership are fully committed to supporting and continually improving all aspects of the organization's CONTROLFAMILYNAME efforts.
+The content of this document has been reviewed and determined to be acceptable and beneficial to the {{customerName}} mission for {{controlFamilyName}}.
+Management and senior leadership are fully committed to supporting and continually improving all aspects of the organization's {{controlFamilyName}} efforts.
 Specific managers have been assigned the responsibility for overseeing internal personnel and ensuring adherence to the roles, responsibilities, policies, and procedures outlined herein.

 ### 3.1 Organizational Coordination
 FedRAMP designated environments and information systems are supported by a limited group of {{customerName}} personnel representing Engineering, Development, Infrastructure, Monitoring, Security, and other support departments.
 All supporting departments are led by a designated manager who is responsible for the team's performance and who reports directly to senior management.